Loading

 There are 3 key risks that could lead to a hard landing for the global economy:

-(ii) High interest rates
+(ii) Elevated inflation and interest rates

 5. What can central banks and governments do in a hard landing?